jpkanter/Spcht/README.md

   * Values: `dict` and `marc`

 * `graph` - the actual mapping to linked data.
 Before sending sparql queries the script will shorten all entries accordingly.
 If you have multiple entries of the same source they will be grouped.
 I decided that for this kind of configuration file it is best to leave as many information to the bare eye as possible.
   * Values: `a fully qualify graph descriptor string`

-* `field`, `subfield` - describes in which linear data field the corresponding data can be found. `subfield` is only really needed if you work with a MARC21 entry. _The leading 0 of the MARC21 entry gets omitted, `020` equals `20`._

-  * Value: `a string`

-* `alternatives` - there is possibility that a specific data field isn't always available in your given database but you know there are other keys that might contain the desired data. `alternatives` is a list of different dictionary keys which will be tried in order of their appearance.

-  * Values: `a list of strings [str, str, str]`

 * `fallback` - if the current specified source isn't available you may describe an alternative.
 Currently only "_marc_" or "_dict_" are possible entries.
-You can use the same source with different fields to generate a fall-back order. _eg. if dict key "summer" isn't available the fall-back will also look into the dict but use the field "winter_ You may also just use `alternatives` for this.
+You can use the same source with different fields to generate a fall-back order. _eg. if dict key "summer" isn't available the fall-back will also look into the dict but use the field "winter_ You may also just use `alternatives` for this if your source is **dict**.
   The sub-dictionary of `fallback` contains another dictionary descriptor.
 You may chain sub-dictionaries _ad infinitum_ (or the maximum dictionary depth of json)

-  * Values: `an entry dictionary {}`
+    * Values: `a "node" dictionary {}`

 * `type` - if everything fails, all fall backs are not to be found and all alternatives yield nothing and the `type` is set to mandatory the whole entry gets discarded, if some basic data could be gathered the list of errors gets a specific entry, otherwise there is only a counter of indescribable mapping errors being incremented by one.

   * Values: `optional`, `mandatory`

 * other fields: the spcht descriptor format is meant to be a human readable configuration file, you can add any field you might like to make things more clear is not described to hold a function.
 For future extension it would be safest to stick to two particular dictionary-keys: `name` and `comment`

+##### source: dict

+The primary use case for this program was the mapping or conversion of content from the library *Apache Solr* to a *linked data format*.
+The main way *solr* outputs data is as a list of dictionaries.
+If you don't have a *solr* based database the program might be still of use.
+The data just has to exists as a dictionary in some kind of listed value unit.
+The **source:dict** format is the most basic of the bunch.
+In its default state it will just create a graph connection for the entry found, if there is a list of entries in the described dictionary key it will create as many graphs.
+It also offers some basic processing for more complex data.
+If the `field` key cannot be found it will use `alternatives`, a list of dictionary keys before it goes to the fall-back node.

+It is possible to **map** the value of your dictionary key with the field `mapping`, it is supposed to contain a dictionary of entries.
+If there is a default mapping it will always return a value for each entry (if there is more than one), if no default is set it is possible to not get a graph at all.
+For more complex graph it is possible to use the special mapping dictionary key `$ref` to link to a local *json* file containing the mapping.
+You *can* mix a referenced mapping with additional entries.
+It is possible to default to the original value of the field with the special value `$inherited`

+* `field` - the key in the dictionary the program looks for data
+  * Values: `a string containing the dictionary key`
+* `mapping` - a dictionary describing the *translation* of the content of the specified field.
+If no `mapping` is defined the face value will be returned.
+  * Values: `a flat dictionary {"key": "value", ..}`
+* `alternatives` - there is possibility that a specific data field isn't always available in your given database but you know there are other keys that might contain the desired data. `alternatives` is a list of different dictionary keys which will be tried in order of their appearance.
+  * Values: `a list of strings [str, str, str]`

+#### actual mapping:

+* `field`, `subfield` - describes in which linear data field the corresponding data can be found. `subfield` is only really needed if you work with a MARC21 entry. _The leading 0 of the MARC21 entry gets omitted, `020` equals `20`._

+  * Value: `a string`

 #### a basic mapping to copy and paste